Iron-56/amfoss-tasks/README.md

 ## About Me

 Hello!
-My name is Nandu Krishna and I love programming till day 1.
+My name is Nandu Krishna and I loved programming from day 1.
 I know quite a good amount of programming languaage basics like C++, C, Java, Python, Javascript, C#, and some Rust.
 I once made a Game Engine using C++ & OpenGL.
 App development is one of the main reason I am joinning am-FOSS.
 Other than coding and stuff I love playing Chess, Badminton (and some PC games :P)

 ## Why should we choose you?